 Mr. Buenger wondered whether the data from the certification tests can be generalized for the discussion on the threshold issue since the sensors do not reach their maxima during those tests.
-Mr. Zander replied that an alternative option could be to consider the comparative test results with the FlexPLI prototypes and master legs carried out on identical vehicles as presented in document GTR9-5-20 but that his preference would be to align the thresholds with testing under idealized conditions.
+Mr. Zander replied that the document represents his proposal but that of course he is open for discussion on details.

 To better explain how JAMA had derived the injury thresholds Mr. Takahashi presented document GTR9-5-27.
-He explained that human injury probability functions were derived solely from biomechanical data and that the only part of this process (the process to determine the injury thresholds) that relates to the impactor response was the determination of the transfer functions.
-He also added that the transfer functions were developed by correlating the human and FlexPLI responses using their FE models and that the FlexPLI FE model was validated against component certification corridors.
-He concluded that, due to the fact that the component certification corridors have been unchanged, the injury thresholds should be seen independent from the certification thresholds and that therefore the Japanese manufacturers do not see a need to modify the injury thresholds.
+He explained that due to this process the injury thresholds should be seen independent from the certification thresholds and that therefore also the Japanese manufacturers do not see a need to modify the injury thresholds.